- This post contains affiliate links. Read more here.

 - Not a substitute for professional veterinary help.

-Most cat owners worry about their cats gaining weight, but unexplained weight loss is a valid concern as well.
 In cats, unhealthy weight loss may be due to decreased metabolic activity with age or it could be linked to an underlying medical problem.

 Here are some of the most common causes of unhealthy weight loss in cats:

-- Feline diabetes mellitus
+- Feline diabetes

-- Intestinal parasites or other GI infections
+- Intestinal parasites or other gastrointestinal infections

 - Neurologic or central nervous system disorders